 Total Credits 60

 PHY 102 College Physics II 4

 MTH 221 Calc with Analytic Geom III 4

 CHM 299 Research Study in Chemistry 3

 CHM 204 Organic Chemistry II 4

 CHM 203 Organic Chemistry I 4

 CHM 104 General Chemistry II 4

 CHM 103 General Chemistry I 4

-Major Require ements (27 Credits)
+Major Requirer ments (27 Credits)

-Select any His 3
+Select any Hist tory (HST) course 3

-Historical Pers
+Historical Persp pective (3)

-- 1. For an explanation of why General Education courses are included in this Program, please refer to the Section on General Education for an explanation of its Purpose and Requirements. - This plan assumes the student is eligible to enroll in College Level Courses (designated as 100 +, e.g., ENG 101 College Composition I, HST 101 World Civilization I, MTH 100 Intro. to College Mathematics).
-Placement results will determine College Level Readiness in English and Mathematics. - No grade of "D" is acceptable in CHM, MTH or PHY courses.
+- For an explanation of why General Education courses are included in this Program, please refer to the Section on General Education for an explanation of its Purpose and Requirements. - This plan assumes the student is eligible to enroll in College Level Courses (designated as 100 +, e.g., ENG 101 College Composition I, HST 101 World Civilization I, MTH 100 Intro. to College Mathematics).
+Placement results will determine College Level Readiness in English and Mathematics. - · No grade of "D" is acceptable in CHM, MTH or PHY courses.